 - Retail or e-commerce websites where it is hard to manually write ad copies for each of the products.
 For example, Amazon.

 - Advertisers who have run out of keywords targeting and want to discover new keywords, your products or services do not have enough keywords that you can search for.

-- Online stores with a lot of seasonal products and small time window during which it will be hard to create campaigns for each product and categories.
+- Online stores with a lot of seasonal products and a small time window during which it will be hard to create campaigns for each product and category.

 Who Shouldn’t Use DSAs?